ankschoubey/old-blog/_posts/2021-09-26-learning-strategy.md

 last_modified_at: 2022-06-28T20:52:08.052481
 last-modified-purpose: Added section on Flash Cards
 permalink: /learning-strategy/
-title: Learning Strategies
+title: Learning Strategies For Development
 ---

-These are some strategies I use to learn any new thing including programming languages.

-These are probably very influenced by Tim Ferriss's 4 Hour Chef which I had read around 2016.
+These are some strategies I use to learn.
+These are influenced by Tim Ferriss's 4 Hour Chef, which I read in 2016.

 ## Choose material optimized for learning

 Material beats Method [^1]

-Best materials are the ones that lead you to certain core truths and understanding let to adapt to any situation.
-They aren't optimized for facts
+The best learning materials are the ones that lead you to certain core truths, philosophies, or understandings that let to adapt to any situation.
+They aren't optimized for facts.

 I pick resources that are:

 1. Step by step
-2. Have a clear road to some kind of implementation
+2. Have a clear road to implementation
-3. As real world as possible.

-For example:

-For Music:
+3. Interactive

+**For Music**:

-- I tried learning Piano by reading book but it was no boring and vage.
+- I tried learning Piano by reading a book, but it was boring and vague.
 So I purchased SimplyPiano.
-- Similarly for guitar I got SimplyGuitar.
+- Similarly, for the guitar, I got SimplyGuitar.

 For Programming Topics,

-- I prefer platform allow trying out code online without any local installation.
+- I prefer platforms that allow trying out code online without any local installation.
   - Codecademy is a good one.
 I used it for many things.
-  - Recently I started learning

 ## Increase the number of iterations

-This doesn’t mean more time.
-This means more iterations.
+Increasing iterations doesn’t mean more time.

-For example: If you want to make good Kanban boards, make many Kanban boards and use it in your life
+For example: If you want to make good Kanban boards, make many Kanban boards and use it regularly in your life

+Similarly, use the knowledge you have learnt.

 ## Role of Books

-I don't use books for learning everything.
+I don't use books to learn everything.
 But certain concepts are such that they require an entire book.

-I don't go out to but book instantly.
-I wait a few days to see if I really need to.
+I don't buy a book instantly.
+I wait a few days to see if I need it.

 Sometimes YouTube videos are enough to cure curiosity or find the answer.

-Books are great for deep topics have a lot of details in it.
+Books are great for deep topics and have a lot of details in them.

 ## Learn in chunks